halsk/pharmacies-tiles/README.md

 [![CircleCI](https://circleci.com/gh/halsk/pharmacies-tiles.svg?style=svg)](https://circleci.com/gh/halsk/pharmacies-tiles)

-# Vector Tile version of real time inventry data in Taiwan.
+# Vector Tile version of real time mask inventry data in Taiwan.
 Vector tile version of mask inventries of the pharmacies.

 # How to use